TukuToi/tukutoi-shortcodes/README.txt

 And no, it does not use `eval()`.
 It uses a custom set of expressions, and does not parse user input to PHP directly.

+Duh, did I mention you can do math with the plugin too?
+All valid Mathematical operations are possible.
+Even the weirdest Modulo.

 == Current ShortCodes: ==

 Blog Info [tkt_scs_bloginfo]